+Panic attack treatment is not easy.
 Panic attacks are episodes of intense fear and discomfort that reach a peak within a few minutes where the person experiences the following physical characteristics:

 - Severe Anxiety

 - Choking Sensation

 Panic attacks usually last from 5 to 20 minutes and typically reach their peak level of intensity in 10 minutes or less and then begin to subside.

 Recently, Zoya Akhtar, a film director opened up about her biggest challenge i.e experiencing panic attacks.

 “I had my first panic attack at 27.
 It’s not something you can ignore, you can’t sit around and get sucked into a rabbit hole.
 I chose to get help immediately.
 It took a while to work things out but I am fine now.
 You realize you have to become aware of your inner monologue.
 The things you say to yourself.
 This raised my consciousness so it was vital to my growth”

 There are two types of panic attacks: Situational and Unexpected